getsmap/smap-responsive/README.md

 ###Support

-If you are using sMap mobile to make your own map, or if you change it, we would be grateful if you let us know and share your experiences and your code.
+If you are using sMap-responsive to make your own map, or if you change it, we would be grateful if you let us know and share your experiences and your code.

 ###Questions or suggestions?

 We are happy for any type of feed-back.

-If you have technical questions regarding smap-mobile, contact Johan Lahti (System Architect and main developer) (johan.lahti (at) malmo.se).
+If you have technical questions regarding smap-reponsive, contact Johan Lahti (System Architect and main developer) (johan.lahti (at) malmo.se).

-For more generic questions about the sMap project – contact Product Owner Ulf Minör (ulf.minor (at) malmo.se) or Karl-Magnus Jönsson (karl-magnus.jonsson (at) kristianstad.se).
+For more generic questions about the sMap cooperation – contact Product Owner Ulf Minör (ulf.minor (at) malmo.se) or Karl-Magnus Jönsson (karl-magnus.jonsson (at) kristianstad.se).